HandsOnDataViz/book/docs/HandsOnDataViz.md

 alt=“Click the Share button and then click”Change to anyone with the link." to make your data public." width=“350px” /&gt;
 <p class="caption">
-Figure 66: Click the Share button and then click “Change to anyone with the link.” to make your data public.
+Figure 67: Click the Share button and then click “Change to anyone with the link.” to make your data public.
 </p>

-1. To embed an interactive version of your chart in another web page, click the 3-dot menu in the upper-right corner of your chart, and select Publish Chart, as shown in Figure
+1. To embed an interactive version of your chart in another web page, click the kebab menu in the upper-right corner of your chart, and select Publish Chart, as shown in Figure
-    <a href="#fig:chart-publish">67</a>.
+    <a href="#fig:chart-publish">68</a>.
 In the next screen, select
     Embed and press the Publish button.
 See [Chapter 7 Embed on the Web](embed.html) to learn what to do with the iframe code.

 <img src="images/05-chart/chart-publish.png" alt="Select Publish Chart to embed an interactive chart on another web page, as described in Chapter 7." width="200px" />
 <p class="caption">
-Figure 67: Select Publish Chart to embed an interactive chart on another web page, as described in Chapter 7.
+Figure 68: Select Publish Chart to embed an interactive chart on another web page, as described in Chapter 7.
 </p>